 Configuration

 With the new Unified Solutions all the Group Policy, PowerShell commands, and other management options similar to Server 2019 are available for Server 2012R2 and Server 2016.
 You can use the Group Policy templates for Server 2019 to manage Defender on Windows Server 2012R2 and 2016.
+The following methods are available:

 Configuration – Attack Surface Reduction